 I did but see him, and he dis-appear’d,

-I did but pluck the Rose-bud and it fell;
+I did but touch the Rose-bud and it fell;

 A sorrow unforeseen and scarcely fear’d,